 - proof of your savings, if you have more than £5,500

 You can send scans or photos of your evidence by email to email@example.com.

 Help with your claim

-If you need help filling in your claim form, you can visit any of our Customer Service Centres.
-You can also call or email us for advice.
+If you need help filling in your claim form, you can call 0300 300 8306 or email firstname.lastname@example.org for advice.

 If a friend or relative helps you with your form, you will still be responsible for the information they have filled in, so you must make sure that their answers are correct.

 If a claimant is unable to manage their own affairs relating to Housing Benefit, someone can be appointed to act on their behalf.
 The appointee accepts full responsibility for the claim.
-Download our appointee form for more information (PDF 55.3KB) .
+Download our appointee form for more information.